burrima/sonarlint-ls-wrapper/README.md

 # sonarlint-ls-wrapper
-Connect sonarlint language-server to Vim-ALE
+Prototype to connect sonarlint language-server to Vim-ALE

 ## Introduction